-How does it work?Inositol nicotinate releases a form of niacin when it is processed by the body.
-The niacin can widen blood vessels, lower blood levels of fats such as cholesterol, and break up a protein needed for the clotting of blood.
+How does it work?Inositol nicotinate releases niacin, or vitamin B3, when it is processed by the body.
+Niacin can widen blood vessels, lower blood levels of fats such as cholesterol, and break up a protein needed for the clotting of blood.

 Uses & Effectiveness

 - Painful response to cold especially in the fingers and toes (Raynaud syndrome).
 Some research shows that taking a specific product of inositol nicotinate (Hexopal) by mouth for several weeks modestly improves symptoms of Raynaud syndrome.

 - High levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia).
 The effectiveness of inositol nicotinate for treating high cholesterol is unclear.
 Some research shows that inositol nicotinate can decrease cholesterol levels.
 But other research shows that inositol nicotinate does not have an effect.